Jalagarto/my_wiki/Github_Notes.md

 hint: See "git help submodule" for more information.
 ```

-*Remove a sub-repository from the index: 	git rm --cached my_pycocotools*
+*Remove a sub-repository from the index: 	&emsp; git rm --cached my_pycocotools*